-More than a half million Americans gain health coverage under Biden
+More than a half million Americans gain coverage under Biden

 The reason officials expect sign-ups to keep growing is that millions of people became eligible effective Apr.
 1 for pumped-up subsidies toward their premiums under President Joe Biden’s coronavirus relief legislation.
 The special sign-up opportunity for Affordable Care Act plans will be available until Aug.
 15.

 Biden campaigned on a strategy of building on the Obama-era health law to push the United States toward coverage for all.
 As president, he’s wasted no time.

-First he reopened the law’s heath insurance markets during the pandemic.
+With the number of uninsured Americans rising during the pandemic, Biden reopened the law’s heath insurance markets as a backstop.
 Then, the virus aid package essentially delivered a health insurance price cut by making taxpayer subsidies more generous, while also allowing more people to qualify for financial assistance.

 Those sweeteners are available the rest of this year and through the end of 2022.
+Consumers who were already covered by the health law at the beginning of this year are also entitled to the increased financial aid, but will have to go online or call to update their plan.
+People on average could save $50 a month, the government says.

 The numbers released Wednesday by the Centers for Medicare and Medicaid Services show that 528,005 people newly signed up for government-sponsored private plans from Feb.
 15 to Mar.
 31.